 Oh, and don’t forget about Making Tax Digital!

-HMRC is in the process of rolling out a new tax system known as Making Tax Digital—or MTD for short.
-MTD for VAT is already in place, which means that VAT registered businesses must keep their bookkeeping records digitally, and submit returns to HMRC using software.
-MTD for Income Tax Self Assessment is expected to arrive in April 2024.
+HMRC is in the process of rolling out Making Tax Digital — or MTD for short.
+MTD for VAT is already in place, which means VAT registered businesses must keep their bookkeeping records digitally, and submit returns to HMRC using software.
+MTD for Income Tax Self Assessment is expected to arrive in April 2026.
 Our advice is to get a head start now!